 - 2.1.1 The schedule of events and entry forms are published by ACDS host Clubs.
-Entries are only accepted if prepaid and on the appropriate form. - 2.1.2 The organiser reserves the right to refuse any entry, with or without stating a reason. - 2.2 Officials (also see Summary of Requirements at Annex A on page 16)
+Entries are only accepted if prepaid and on the appropriate form. - 2.1.2 The organiser reserves the right to refuse any entry, with or without stating a reason. - 2.1.3 The Rules allow flexibility for event organisers to schedule events to enable participation.
+Should event organisers require greater flexibility than is set out in these Rules, they should contact the Victorian Indoor/Outdoor Convenor for further advice.
+For example, depending on the number of entries, it may be more sensible to run 2 qualifying events originally planned to be run over two days in one day one in the morning and one in the afternoon.
+In this type of example, contact the chair of the committee immediately, keeping in mind the chair will need to discuss any matters with the Victorian Indoor/Outdoor Committee to provide an answer. - 2.2 Officials (also see Summary of Requirements at Annex A on page 16)